60East/comparison-rabbitmq/README.md

   For example, `./runone.sh 1 1 200000 512`

-In between runs, we recommend shutting down AMPS and clearing the storage directory.
+In between runs, the script shuts down AMPS.
+We recommend clearing the storage directory.